 This is arguably the most critical risk management rule in prop trading, and Apex is no exception.

-• Understanding it: Your trailing drawdown is a dynamic limit that moves up with your highest achieved account balance.
-It's not static.
-If your account balance goes up, your trailing drawdown also moves up, but it never moves down.
+- Understanding it: Your trailing drawdown is a dynamic limit that rises with your highest account balance.
+It increases as your balance grows but never decreases.

 6.2.
 End-of-day (EOD) balance